kitretsusaisama/ForgeOne/docs/microkernel/trust.md

 - **Context-Aware Decisions**: Evaluates policies based on identity, syscall, and arguments
 - **Adaptive Trust Vectors**: Adjusts trust levels based on behavior patterns
 - **Policy Versioning**: Tracks policy changes and enforces policy versioning
+- **Auditability**: All policy evaluations and changes are logged and exportable

 ### Syscall Policy Guard
 - **Per-Syscall Enforcement**: Applies specific policies to each syscall
 - **Argument Validation**: Validates syscall arguments against policy constraints
 - **Comprehensive Tracing**: Records all policy decisions for audit and replay
 - **Policy Violation Handling**: Manages responses to policy violations
+- **Auditability**: All policy violations and enforcement actions are logged and exportable

 ### Quarantine for Compromised Processes
 - **Isolation Mechanisms**: Securely isolates compromised processes
 - **Forensic Analysis**: Enables detailed analysis of quarantined processes
 - **Graceful Degradation**: Allows controlled shutdown of quarantined processes
 - **Recovery Paths**: Provides options for recovering from quarantine
+- **Auditability**: All quarantine events and forensic analyses are logged and exportable

 ## Core Components